Create Tag Queries

 If your query involves more than one tag or more than one calculation, additional columns will be created as required when the report runs, to a limit of 30 columns.
 You do not need to create a separate column for every tag and every calculation.

-Whether configuring time or a tag query, start by clicking in the title row as shown to open the Data Cell Properties panel.
-(Clicking the A or B above the row does nothing.)
+Whether configuring a Time column or a query, start by clicking in the title row as shown to open the Data Cell Properties panel.

 Select column B to define a tag query data set